-Throughout the programme and to complete the apprenticeship programme, nursing associate students (apprentices) must participate in training, development and on-going review activities which are incorporated into the structure and delivery of this programme.
+Throughout the programme and to complete the apprenticeship programme, nursing associate apprentices must participate in training, development and on-going review of activities which are incorporated into the structure and delivery of this programme.

 The requirements for this apprenticeship will follow the academic programme as articulated in the programme's award map and programme requirements (see Annexe 1).
+Therefore, the NMC Protected Learning Time requirement for the apprenticeship satisfies the Apprenticeship Funding Bodies, the Education and Skills Funding Agency (ESFA) requirement of an equivalent of 6 hours per week 'off the job' learning over the duration of the apprenticeship.

-To meet the Education and Skills Funding Agency (EFSA) requirements of a minimum of 20% 'off the job' learning.
-The nursing associate students (apprentices), based on a 37.5 hour week, will typically complete 63% 'off the job' learning (FD Nursing Associate programme protected learning time).
-FD Nursing Associate programme protected learning time consists of all taught elements, independent study (preparation for formative and summative assessments), external placement hours, skills and simulated learning, enhanced practice learning days and PLT in the primary placement (see table 2 above)
+FD Nursing Associate Apprentice programme protected learning time consists of all taught elements, independent study (preparation for formative and summative assessments), external placement hours, skills and simulated learning, enhanced practice learning days and PLT in the primary placement (see table 2 above)